tytydraco/yessleep/out/I_work_for_the_government_rehabilitating_ancient_gods.md

 And it did, until at last there was no floor to see.
 There was only a carpet of discoloured gowns and broken humans.
 All of them victims of some unseen compulsion drawing them towards those doors.
 Two of them.
 Each with a window painted black with blood and flesh.
 And just beyond lay our heat signature.

-“Oh it fucking did it, didn’t it?”
+“Oh it actually did it, didn’t it?”
 I muttered to myself as I suppressed a shiver.

 “Pardon?” my assistant asked.